 The next day Allen didn’t go into the office, instead working from home.
 At noon he went to make tea.
 The kettle’s screen blinked to life and it started warming up water.
 “Any news about Ryan Davis, Allen?” it asked.

-Allen poured himself a mug of tea and plugged his laptop into the kettle.
-He watched the little teabag seep while the kettle quietly whirred away, then sighed, looking out at the gray brick wall outside his gray window frame.
-“I’m gonna take a nap, I think,” he told the kettle.
+Allen poured himself a mug of tea then plugged his laptop into the kettle.
+He watched the little black teabag seep while the kettle quietly whirred away, then sighed, looking out at the grainy brick wall outside his gray window frame.
+“I’m gonna take a nap, I think.”

 He waited for a second, as if it would nod, or say something, then went and laid down on his couch.